HOLY MOUNJARO!

 • Promote the release of a glucose-dependent insulinotropic polypeptide which helps modulate levels of a hormone called glucagon and improve insulin sensitivity of adipose (fat) tissue.

-A: Tirzepatide is a newer medication for weight loss, so there is limited direct comparison data with other weight loss medications or weight loss surgery.
+Tirzepatide is a newer medication for weight loss, so there is limited direct comparison data with other weight loss medications or weight loss surgery.
 However, based on the available evidence, tirzepatide appears to be a promising option for people with overweight or obesity.

 In clinical trials, tirzepatide has been shown to lead to significant weight loss, with an average weight loss of 9.5% to 16.0% from baseline, depending on the study population.
 This weight loss is comparable to that achieved with other medications for weight loss, such as liraglutide and semaglutide, which are also GLP-1 receptor agonists.
 However, tirzepatide has the added benefit of activating the GIP and glucagon receptors, which may contribute to its effectiveness.